Philip Hammond: Chancellor of the Exchequer (2016–2019)

-In November 2017, Hammond said in an interview on The Andrew Marr Show, whilst talking about possible unemployment that comes with driver-less vehicles, AI and robots, that the development of personal computers meant that there was no longer any need for shorthand typists.
+In November 2017, Hammond said in an interview on The Andrew Marr Show, while talking about possible unemployment that comes with driverless vehicles, AI and robots, that the development of personal computers meant that there was no longer any need for shorthand typists.
 He then asked in reference to his previous comment: "Where are all these unemployed people?
 There are no unemployed people."
 This was immediately noticed by the media, as there are roughly 1.42 million unemployed with more underemployed.
 This led to accusations that Hammond is out of touch with reality.
 Later in the same programme, he clarified his remarks, and again on Peston on Sunday, acknowledging on both occasions the real number of unemployed people in the UK.

 On 22 November 2017, he presented his second budget.

 In January 2018, senior Conservative MPs mounted pressure on Theresa May to sack him as Chancellor following his recent comments about Brexit, which were deemed too europhilic in nature.

 In 2019, Hammond responded to the report by the UN's rapporteur on extreme poverty and human rights, Philip Alston.
 The report argued that 14 million people in the UK live in poverty and 1.5 million are destitute.
 It claimed the government's policies were "punitive, mean-spirited, and often callous".
 Hammond said he "rejects the idea that there are vast numbers of people facing dire poverty in this country.
 I don't accept the UN rapporteur's report at all.
 I think that's nonsense.
 Look around you; that's not what we see in this country."

-In July 2019, with the expectation that Boris Johnson would become Prime Minister, Hammond asserted that he would work to avoid an immediate exit from the EU.
-In an interview on The Andrew Marr Show he said he planned to tender his resignation to Theresa May on 24 July immediately after Prime Minister's Questions but before May stood down.
+In July 2019, with the expectation that Boris Johnson would become prime minister, Hammond asserted that he would work to avoid an immediate exit from the EU.
+In an interview on The Andrew Marr Show he said he planned to tender his resignation to Theresa May on 24 July immediately following Prime Minister's Questions but before May stood down.
 He stated that should he be part of the Johnson Cabinet he would be required to support a no-deal Brexit, something he "could never sign up to".
 He submitted his resignation to May stating that her successor "must be free to choose a Chancellor who is fully aligned with his policy position".

+The Minister of Treasury and Finance of the Republic of Turkey, Berat Albayrak, held a one-on-one and inter-delegation meeting with the Minister of Finance of the United Kingdom, Philip Hammond, and the Minister of State, Alan Duncan.
+It was learned that Minister Berat Albayrak explained in detail the policies he will put forward within the framework of a stronger strategic plan in the new period, in addition to the 15-year success story that Turkey has achieved with economic stability.